memespring/wiki-platformland-content/adoption.md

 Be open about what you are learning through user research and observing usage.

+Tell stories about why it is better and how government users are using the platform.

 Be clear about the value that you are delivering in terms of savings and usage.